 In 1803, while in Egypt fighting in the Napoleonic wars, Patrick recognises Tristan and avenges the betrayal of his mother.

 After victory in battle, Patrick’s regiment returns to the Gibraltar Garrison which is governed by Prince Edward, a brutal authoritarian.
-Patrick leads a protest against the Prince's strict regime, which results in his being sentenced to death in a court-martial.
+Patrick leads a protest against the Prince's strict regime, which results in him being sentenced to death in a court-martial.

 In a last-minute reprieve, Patrick's death sentence is commuted to transportation for life.
 Tortured and shackled, Patrick departs Gibraltar with seven of those convicted for mutiny.
-They are all bound for Port Phillip Bay.
+They are bound for Port Phillip Bay.